Lincolnshire Co-operative: Trading

+Grocery retail

 The Society operates food stores.
 All of the stores sell a range of locally sourced produce called ‘Love Local’ which is made up of items from the local area.
 Products include Lincolnshire Poacher cheese made in Alford and Pipers Crisps made in Brigg.

+Foodservice

-The Love Local range also includes a selection of baked goods including bread, cakes and Lincolnshire treats like plum bread made by the Society’s own bakery called Gadsby’s based near Newark.
+The Love Local range includes a selection of baked goods including bread, cakes and Lincolnshire treats like plum bread made by the Society’s own bakery called Gadsby’s based near Newark.
+Lincolnshire Co-op also operate a coffee shop business.

+Pharmacy

 The Society runs pharmacies that dispense and deliver prescriptions.
 All of the outlets have consultation rooms where people can have private advice from pharmacists and trained advisors.
 They offer a range of services including sexual health checks and blood pressure tests.

-Several of its pharmacies are being refitted as ‘healthy living’ hubs to include better facilities and emphasis on providing clinical services and giving information and advice on health matters.
-The concept not only encourages healthy lifestyles and the prevention of health problems but also aims to reduce expensive waste and relieve some of the burden on GP practices.
+Funeral services

 Funeral services are another part of Lincolnshire Co-op’s family of businesses.
 It has provided the service for over 125 years.
 It offers a complete funeral arrangement service, funeral plans, and links clients to a bereavement counselling service.

-The Society has travel branches which provide a wide range of services from holiday bookings to insurance, car hire, currency, luggage and more.
-Many branches also offer specialist extras like cruise, wedding and ski experts.

-Lincolnshire Co-op also runs post offices, filling stations, coffee shops, a memorial mason and a florist.

 In November 2013, Lincolnshire Co-op opened South Lincolnshire Crematorium, a community facility available for ceremonies organised by all local funeral directors.
 It includes a memorial garden, a flower court and a chapel that seats 100 people.
+In addition, the division includes a memorial mason.

+Travel agency

+The Society has travel branches which provide a wide range of services from holiday bookings to insurance, car hire, currency, car parking and more.
+Many branches also offer specialist extras like cruise, wedding and ski experts.

+Property, post offices, filling stations and florist

+Lincolnshire Co-op also has a commercial property arm and runs post offices, filling stations, and a florist.

 Subsidiaries

-The following trading companies are wholly owned subsidiary undertakings of the parent society:
+The following trading companies are fully owned subsidiary undertakings of the parent society: